-Esports Entertainment Group will pay €16 million in upfront costs as well as committing to paying out 12% of Bethard’s net gaming revenue for each of the next two years.
-This earn-out payment combined with the upfront cost ends up giving Bethard a valuation of €27 million.
+This was a pretty expensive purchase for the company.
+They are paying €16 million in upfront costs to Bethard's parent company as well as making a commitment to paying out 12% of the net gaming revenue generated by Bethard over the next two years.
+This combined payment gives Bethard a total valuation of over €27 million.

 The acquisition is due to close on the 1st of July 2021.

-Esports Entertainment Group CEO, Grant Johnson spoke about the recent acquisition plans: "This is another great addition for Esports Entertainment Group that substantially increases our revenues, and available markets.
+Grant Johnson, the Sports Entertainment Group CEO, spoke about the recent acquisition plans: "This is another great addition to the Sports Entertainment Group that will substantially increase our revenues, and available markets.
 With this transaction, we expect to gain two new gaming licenses, including one in the strategically important Swedish market.
 At the completion of the license handover, we will have six tier-one licenses."

 This marks the next step in the Sports Entertainment Groups expansion plans.
 They have also made marketing agreements in Latin America.
 This is in an attempt to expand their VIE.bet brand across the region.
 In LATAM they have signed deals with Movistar Liga Pro Gaming League, the popular esports tournament that is run by Live Media Esports Entertainment and one of Peru's largest esports organisations, Infamous Gaming.